iocoop/policies/Bylaws.md

 (c) Conducting such other activities as will serve the economic, educational, recreational, and cultural welfare of its members and the public.

-## ARTICLE III.
-MEMBERSHIP
+## Article III.
+Definitions

 ### Section 3.01.
+Governing Law.

+Unless the context requires otherwise, the general provisions, rules of construction, and definitions in the California Consumer Cooperative Corporation Law, referred to henceforth as "Coop Law", shall govern the construction of these bylaws.

+### Section 3.02.
+Electronic Communications.

+To the fullest extent possible, "written" or "in writing" in these Bylaws includes facsimile, telegraphic, electronic mail, and other electronic transmission by and to the corporation, as authorized by California Corporate Code Sections 8, 20, and 21.

+### Section 3.03.
+Shareholders and Members.

+"Shareholder" and "member" and their plurals will be synonymous terms throughout these Bylaws.

+## Article IV.
+Membership

+### Section 4.01.
 Classification of Members.

-The Cooperative shall have one (1) class of members.
+The Cooperative shall have one class of members.

-### Section 3.02.
+### Section 4.02.
 Membership Qualifications.

 Any natural person or organization (except a subsidiary of the Cooperative), who supports the values, vision, and mission of the Cooperative, and is prepared to accept the responsibilities of membership, may become and remain a member of the Cooperative by:

 (a) Complying with such uniform conditions as may be prescribed by the Board of Directors;

-(b) Making full payment of any nonrefundable membership fee as authorized in section 3.06 of these Bylaws; and
+(b) Making full payment of any nonrefundable membership fee as authorized in section 4.06 of these Bylaws; and

-(c) Making payment for one (1) share, either in full, or in accordance with a payment schedule established under section 4.01 of these Bylaws.
+(c) Making payment for one membership, either in full, or in accordance with a payment schedule established under section 4.08 of these Bylaws.

-### Section 3.03.
+### Section 4.03.
 Membership Application.

-An applicant eligible for and desiring admission in the Cooperative must file a written application for admission in whatever form and containing whatever information the Board of Directors may prescribe.
+An applicant eligible for and desiring admission in the Cooperative must file a written application for admission in whatever form and containing whatever information the the Board of Directors may prescribe.

-### Section 3.04.
+### Section 4.04.
 Acceptance of Members.

 Applications for membership will be reviewed by the Board of Directors or by a duly authorized Membership Committee.
 An applicant will be accepted unless rejected in writing within thirty days for reasons satisfactory to the Board.
 If accepted, the applicant will be admitted to membership.
-If rejected, the applicant will be notified in writing and entitled to a refund of any amounts paid for membership fees and shares.
+If rejected, the applicant will be notified in writing and entitled to a refund of any amounts paid for membership fees and memberships.

-### Section 3.05.
+### Section 4.05.
 Transfers Prohibited.

 No member may transfer his or her membership or any right arising therefrom.

-### Section 3.06.
+### Section 4.06.
 Membership Fee.

 A one-time, nonrefundable membership fee, in an amount set from time to time by the Board of Directors, may be charged and collected from each member upon joining the Cooperative.

-### Section 3.07.
+### Section 4.07.
 Bylaws and Disclosures.

-Each prospective member, upon application for membership, shall receive a copy of the Articles of Incorporation, Bylaws, and other relevant disclosures required by Cal.
-Corp.
-Code Sec.
-12401(b).
+Each prospective member, upon application for membership, shall receive a copy of the Articles of Incorporation, Bylaws, and other relevant disclosures required by Coop Law Section 12401(b).

-### Section 3.08.
-Shareholders and Members.

-"Shareholder" and "member" and their plurals will be synonymous terms throughout these Bylaws.

-## ARTICLE IV.
-SHARES

-### Section 4.01.
-Share Issuance.
+### Section 4.08.
+Membership Issuance.

-Shares may be issued for money paid in an amount and on terms determined from time to time by the Board of Directors, and as share dividends, patronage refunds, or other changes affecting outstanding shares.
+Memberships may be issued for money paid in an amount and on terms determined from time to time by the Board of Directors.
+No member shall be issued more than one membership.

-### Section 4.02.
-Share Ownership.
+### Section 4.09.
+Membership Ownership.

-Share ownership entitles a member to only one vote in the affairs of the Cooperative, regardless of the total number of shares a member owns, and to all the rights of membership as described by statute, the Articles of Incorporation, and these Bylaws.
-The Cooperative will not pay dividends on shares.
+Membership ownership entitles a member to only one vote in the affairs of the Cooperative, and to all the rights of membership as described by statute, the Articles of Incorporation, and these Bylaws.
+The Cooperative will not pay dividends on memberships.

-### Section 4.03.
-Share Receipt and Disclosures.
+### Section 4.10.
+Membership Receipt and Disclosures.

-(a) Pursuant to Cal.
-Corp.
-Code Sec.
-12401, prior to issuing a share, the Cooperative will provide a written disclosure to the purchaser, containing all information required by the statute, in one of its prescribed forms.
+(a) Pursuant to Coop Law Section 12401, prior to issuing a membership, the Cooperative will provide a written disclosure to the purchaser, containing all information required by the statute, in one of its prescribed forms.

-(b) The Cooperative will issue a receipt or written advice of purchase to anyone purchasing a share.
+(b) The Cooperative will issue a receipt or written advice of purchase to anyone purchasing a membership.

-(c) No disclosure document need be provided to an existing member prior to the purchase of additional shares, if that member has previously been provided with a disclosure document that is accurate and correct as of the date of the purchase of the additional shares.

-### Section 4.04.
-Prohibition on Transfer of Shares.
+### Section 4.11.
+Prohibition on Transfer of Memberships.

-No shares of this Cooperative may be assigned or transferred.
+No memberships of this Cooperative may be assigned or transferred.
 Any attempted assignment or transfer shall be wholly void and shall confer no rights on the intended assignee or transferee.

-### Section 4.05.
-Partial Withdrawal.

-A member having a monetary amount in his or her share account in excess of a monetary amount to be determined from time to time by the Board of Directors may cause the Cooperative to purchase his or her excess share amount upon written request to the Board.
-Subject to section 4.06 of these Bylaws, the Board must, within one year of such request, pay the amount the member requests in cash or other property or both, the exact form of payment at the discretion of the Board.

-### Section 4.06.
+### Section 4.12.
 Insolvency Delay.

-The Cooperative will delay the purchase of shares as described in sections 4.05 and 5.04 of these Bylaws if the Cooperative, in making such purchase is, or as a result thereof would be, likely to be unable to meet its liabilities (except those whose payment is otherwise adequately provided for) as they mature.
+The Cooperative will delay the purchase of memberships as described in section 5.04 of these Bylaws if the Cooperative, in making such purchase is, or as a result thereof would be, likely to be unable to meet its liabilities (except those whose payment is otherwise adequately provided for) as they mature.

-### Section 4.07.
+### Section 4.13.
 Unclaimed Equity Interests.

-Any share of a member, together with any accrued and unpaid patronage distributions related to that member, that would otherwise escheat to the State of California as unclaimed personal property, shall instead become the property of the Cooperative if the Cooperative gives at least sixty days' prior notice of the proposed transfer to the affected member by (1) first-class or second-class mail to the last address of the member shown on the Cooperative's records, and (2) by publication in a newspaper of general circulation in the county in which the Cooperative has its principal office.
-No shares or amounts shall become the property of the Cooperative under this section of the Bylaws if written notice objecting to the transfer is received by the Cooperative from the affected member prior to the date of the proposed transfer.
+Any membership of a member, together with any accrued and unpaid patronage distributions related to that member, that would otherwise escheat to the State of California as unclaimed personal property, shall instead become the property of the Cooperative if the Cooperative gives at least sixty days' prior notice of the proposed transfer to the affected member by (1) first-class or second-class mail to the last address of the member shown on the Cooperative's records, and (2) by publication in a newspaper of general circulation in the county in which the Cooperative has its principal office.
+No memberships or amounts shall become the property of the Cooperative under this section of the Bylaws if written notice objecting to the transfer is received by the Cooperative from the affected member prior to the date of the proposed transfer.

-## ARTICLE V. TERMINATION OF MEMBERSHIP
+## Article V. Termination of Membership

 ### Section 5.01.
 Voluntary Withdrawal.